 When insulating directly onto sheathing board, the EWI-225 Premium Basecoat should be used.
 This can be applied to the back of the insulation boards to secure them to the substrate, then stainless steel self-drilling screws with universal fixing discs should be used as a secondary method of securing the insulation.

 Rendering the Mineral Wool involves applying a basecoat layer of the Premium Basecoat to the insulation boards, before embedding strips of fibreglass mesh within the basecoat.
 Don’t forget that each strip of mesh should overlap by 10cm!

-The basecoat needs to be left to dry, and then it should be primed with the appropriate render primer – for example, you’d use our SiSi render primer with our Silicone Silicate render, so whatever render you are using the primer should match.
+The basecoat needs to be left to dry, and then it should be primed with the appropriate render primer – for example, you’d use our Top coat Primers with our Silicone Silicate render, so whatever render you are using the primer should match.

 Once the primer has dried, you are then ready to render.
 Apply your render of choice to the substrate using a plastering trowel; if you are using our thin coat renders then the thickness that the render is meant to applied at should match the grain size you have chosen.